 What if my school doesn’t have an established club or team?

 No problem!
-As long as you have a bike, helmet and a t-shirt or jersey, you can still race and earn individual season points!
+Unaffiliated student-athletes can participate on NICS’s Composite Team.
+As long as you have a bike, helmet and a t-shirt or jersey with your school’s name on it, you can still race and earn individual season points!
 See above for fees for unaffiliated racers.

 What kind of bike do I need?

 Nothing fancy!
-To safely ride on dirt trails, students use a mountain bike with flat handlebars, multiple gears, and 1.5”-2.5” wide “knobby” tires.
+To safely ride on dirt trails, you will need a mountain bike with flat handlebars, multiple gears, and 1.5”- 2.5” wide “knobby” tires.
 Hand brakes are required for racing (no coaster brake only bicycles).
 Bikes should shift well, with a clean, rust free chain, and tires that hold air.
 Brakes should stop the bike firmly and confidently.
 Brake levers that pull “back to the bar” are deemed unsafe for racing.
 Your local bikes shops can help get your bike ready for safe riding and racing.

 What other equipment is needed?